 Wildlife Dos and Don’ts

-If you’ve found injured or orphaned wildlife, call the VBSPCA Wildlife Referral line at 757-263-4762 for assistance.
+If you’ve found injured wildlife, call the VBSPCA Wildlife Referral line at 757-263-4762 for assistance.
 You may also use the following dos and don’ts to determine if and when you need to intervene.

 When to help: